Mirinth/SELibrary/git tutorial.md

 repository on your computer, which is different from the central repository on Github's computers.
 It's also different from the local repositories on everyone else's computers.
-My repository won't see your commits either.
+My repository won't see your commits either, for example.

 If you want everyone else to see your changes, you have to sync your repository with the central one on Github.